akirayamada-haha/travel-diary-capstone-client/README.md

 * A logged in user should see a dashboard with all saved items and the ability to add an item
 * Every item can be 'checked/un-checked' and will have a tag of 'Been there done that' or 'On the Bucket List'
 * Selecting 'add item' will route to a new form
-* The 'add item' form allows the user to enter a new keyword
+* The 'add item' form allows the user to enter a new, mandatory, keyword
 * A user's keyword should reroute to a google search and return a location
 * A user's location search should pin a map image (https://developers.google.com/maps/documentation/embed/get-started)
-* If a user's search results don't work, show the error: 'no places found matching this keyword'
+* If a user's search results don't work, show an error
 * A user can select from a number of practical options to further describe the item (currency, language, grading system(1 - 5 stars), cost($, $$, $$$), type (historical, romantic, outdoor business, tourist, religious, sport, educational)
 * There will be a mandatory selection for 'visited vs future plan'
 * A section exists for personal notes at the bottom